databyjp/docs/docs/deploy/production/Kubernetes/production-readiness.md

     - [ ] Does your storage class support volume expansion so that you can support growth over time?
 - [ ] Is the data within your cluster properly backed up, including the persistent storage?
 - [ ] Is the sharding strategy aligned with the size and access patterns of the dataset?
+- [ ] Vector Index Memory Management
-- [ ] Is `GOMEMLIMIT` properly configured for memory management?
+    - [ ] `GOMEMLIMIT` properly configured for memory management
+    - [ ] Estimated total memory requirements for vector indexes
+    - [ ] Considered vector compression or quantization techniques
+- [ ] Garbage Collection Strategies
-  - [ ] Is `GOMEMLIMIT` set based on available system memory to prevent excessive garbage collection pauses?
+    - [ ] Configured `GOGC` to optimize memory usage
-- [ ] Have you considered vector quantization techniques to reduce memory requirements?
+    - [ ] Monitored garbage collection pauses

-### Tenant State Management

-- [ ] Are you implementing multi-tenancy?
+    - [ ] Implemented strategies to minimize GC impact on performance
   - [ ] Are there limits or quotas per tenant to avoid noisy neighbor issues?
+  - [ ] Tenant-specific vector index management
 - [ ] Is there a strategy for offloading inactive tenant data?
+- [ ] Vector Search Optimization Checklist
+  - [ ] Estimated vector index memory requirements
+  - [ ] HNSW index configured with appropriate maxConnections
+  - [ ] Considered vector quantization techniques
+  - [ ] Monitoring vector search latency and recall
+  - [ ] Implemented tenant-specific vector search performance monitoring
 ### Security

 - [ ]  Are the components of your cluster communicating via SSL/TLS and trusted certificates?
-- [ ]  Is the *“principle of least privilege”* being followed?
+- [ ]  Is the *"principle of least privilege"* being followed?
 - [ ]  Are your container security defaults set properly?
 - [ ]  Is access to your cluster strictly limited?
+- [ ]  RBAC Configuration
+    - [ ]  Implemented granular role-based access control
+    - [ ]  Defined least-privilege roles for different user types
+    - [ ]  Regularly audited and updated RBAC policies
-- [ ]  Has [RBAC](/weaviate/configuration/rbac/index.mdx) been implemented to restrict access?
+- [ ]  Network Policy Recommendations
-- [ ]  Have network policies been implemented to limit pod-to-pod communication?
+    - [ ]  Implemented strict network policies to limit pod-to-pod communication
+    - [ ]  Segmented network access based on service requirements
+    - [ ]  Configured ingress and egress rules
+- [ ]  Secret Management
-- [ ]  Are secrets secured with K8s Secrets or a vault solution?
+    - [ ]  Secrets secured with K8s Secrets or a vault solution
+    - [ ]  Implemented secret rotation strategy
-- [ ]  Do you have a process for when secrets are exposed, when access is lost to a key or certificate, and when secrets need to be rotated?
+    - [ ]  Defined process for secret exposure or loss
+    - [ ]  Regular key and certificate rotation
 ### Monitoring and Observability

 - [ ]  Is logging implemented?